 What Is The Most Popular Dart Weight?

-I would always recommend that you try different weight darts, especially when you are first starting out.
+I recommend that you try different weight darts, especially when you are first starting.
 If you’d like to just jump right into the most popular option, however, there is a short-range to choose from.

-The darts that tend to sell the best are between 22 g and up to 26 g.
+The darts that tend to sell the best are between 22 g and 26 g.
 This may be because most professionals tend to throw darts that are within that range.

 It may also be a good idea to start somewhere in the middle if you have not yet determined your ideal dart weight.

-With some practice, you may be able to throw light or heavy darts with extreme accuracy.
-There are going to be differences, however, depending upon your personal throwing style.
+You can throw light or heavy darts with extreme accuracy with some practice.
+There are going to be differences, however, depending on your personal throwing style.

-If you are looking for a dart that you can toss at the board quickly and accurately, lean toward the heavier dart.
+If you are looking for a dart to toss at the board quickly and accurately, lean toward the heavier dart.
 If you want to have some fun and improve your accuracy, go with a lighter dart at first and then increase the weight as you get more comfortable with your game.

 How Do I Choose The Right Darts?

-If you are getting started with darts and would like to purchase the option best for you, there are a number of things to consider.
-It isn’t only the weight of the dart, it’s also the brand, style, and even the flight.
+If you are getting started with darts and would like to purchase the option best for you, there are several things to consider.
+It isn’t only the weight of the dart.
+It’s also the brand, style, and even the flight.

-The most important factor in choosing a dart is the weight.
-A heavier dart is going to provide you with more accuracy from the start.
-A lighter dart is fun to throw, and it is a great way to improve your accuracy with practice.
+The most crucial factor in choosing a dart is the weight.
+A heavier dart will provide you with more accuracy from the start.
+A lighter dart is fun to throw and a great way to improve your accuracy with practice.

-Consider the fact that throwing a lighter dart means that you will have to throw the dart harder to stick it in the board.
+Consider that throwing a lighter dart means you will have to throw the dart harder to stick it in the board.
 It may also follow more of a parallel path, and you may have a problem balancing it out at first.

-Heavier darts, on the other hand, can be tossed at the board and sink deeply.
-That means that your darts will be bouncing out less frequently, which is ideal if you have a lower-quality board.
+On the other hand, heavier darts can be tossed at the board and sink deeply.
+That means your darts will bounce out less frequently, which is ideal if you have a lower-quality board.

 Another factor to consider is the balance of the dart.
-The dart may look the same on the outside but the weight is different, depending upon a number of factors.
+The dart may look the same on the outside, but the weight is different, depending upon several factors.
 This includes the possibility that the dart may have been drilled to reduce the weight.

 I would suggest that you try a number of different types and styles and go with different weights as well.
 If you have a store in your local area that allows you to test the darts, that would be ideal.
 Otherwise, pick up a few options and see what works best for you.

-Lighter darts are not necessarily less accurate than heavy darts but heavier darts do tend to fly truer to where you throw them.
-If you want to be more accurate from the start, go with a heavier dart.
+Lighter darts are not necessarily less accurate than heavy darts, but heavier darts do tend to fly truer to where you throw them.
+If you want to be more precise from the start, go with a heavier dart.
 Otherwise, throw a lighter dart and practice, practice, practice.